Sautéed Broccolini

 Arman’s recipe tips

-• If you notice the broccolini cooking too quickly, add a splash of water during the cooking process.
-We don’t want burnt broccolini here!~
+• Is your broccolini cooking too quickly?
+If you notice the broccolini cooking too quickly, add a splash of water to slow it down.
+We don’t want burnt broccolini here!

 • Cut the stems evenly.
 When prepping the broccolini, make sure you cut the stems evenly so that they cook evenly, too.

-• Use a large skillet, so there is more surface area.
+• Skillet size matters.
+I recommend using the largest skillet you have, as there is more surface area.
 I find the broccolini remains tender on the outside while soft and delicious in the middle.
+My skillet is 12 inches, but I have made this dish in a 10-inch skillet too.
+I

 • Use Italian seasoning.
 This seasoning mix will enhance the earthy flavor of broccolini.
 If you don’t have Italian seasoning at hand, mix equal parts of dried oregano, rosemary, thyme, and basil.

 • Top with pine nuts.
-Toasted pine nuts are a great finishing touch for cooked broccolini and add both flavor and texture to these greens.
+Toasted pine nuts are a great finishing touch for cooked broccolini, adding both flavor and texture to these greens.

 • Sprinkle with cheese.
-Who doesn’t love the combination of vegetables and cheese Once cooked, sprinkle sautéed broccolini with grated parmesan cheese or crumbled feta cheese.
+Who doesn’t love the combination of vegetables and cheese?
+Once cooked, sprinkle the sautéed broccolini with grated Parmesan or crumbled feta.

 • Toss with a sauce once cooked, like katsu sauce or eel sauce.